Learning Outcome 1: Quick Facts

 Analysis of Results

-Data reviews related to changes in knowledge, behavioral intentions and identified needs are conducted to analyze data.
-HPEC activity logs and data collection dates can be used to disaggregate data allowing for comparisons among Quick Facts participant subpopulations.
+Data reviews related to changes in knowledge, behavioral intentions, and identified needs are conducted.
+HPEC activity logs and data collection dates are used to disaggregate data, allowing for comparisons among Quick Facts participant subpopulations.

 Use of Results